douglasselias/parallelism-concepts/README.md

 ![c results](threads_vs_goroutines/c_results.png)

 The C code executes instantly and the Go code takes at least half a second.
 I couldn't find a way to measure the memory used by each program, but I can infer that Go uses more memory since each Goroutine needs its own stack.

+Conclusion: For now I cannot think of any situation where it would be desirable to have Goroutines.